 Why ask this survey question?

-This church survey question can surface new ideas for church retreats going forward.
+This church survey question can generate new ideas for future church retreats.

 Why ask this survey question?